 2018 looks like a great year for buying rental income investment property and perhaps becoming a property manager.

 In this epic post, let’s take a look at the size and makeup of the rental housing market and which trends you might want to watch.
-Rent prices across the country are just one factor among many other which may be more important to you as you consider a move this year.
+Rent prices across the country are just one factor among many others which may be more important to you as you consider a move this year.

 The Right Property Management Software for You